Winipedia/pyrig/docs/configs/architecture.md

 ```

 This is useful during initial project setup when you need the essential files before installing dependencies.

+### Performance Optimization

+pyrig uses a hybrid approach that groups config files by priority and parallelizes within each group:

+**How it works**:
+1. **Group by priority** - All config files are grouped by their priority value
+2. **Sequential group processing** - Priority groups are processed sequentially (highest priority first)
+3. **Parallel within groups** - All files within the same priority group are initialized in parallel using ThreadPoolExecutor

+**Example execution**:
+- Priority 30 group (LICENSE) - Initialized first, alone
+- Priority 20 group (pyproject.toml) - Initialized second, alone
+- Priority 10 group (ConfigsInitConfigFile, FixturesInitConfigFile) - Initialized third, both in parallel
+- Priority 0 group (all other configs) - Initialized last, all in parallel

+**Benefits**:
+- **Correctness** - Dependencies are respected through priority ordering
+- **Performance** - Files without dependencies initialize concurrently
+- **Flexibility** - Same priority = can run in parallel, different priority = guaranteed order

+This approach is significantly faster for projects with many config files while ensuring that dependencies (like LICENSE before pyproject.toml) are always met.

 ## Format-Specific Subclasses
 These subclasses implement already all the required methods for you that they can and simplfy creating ConfigFiles for the specific format.